Bearcin46/Cyberdude-Challenges/JavaScript-DOM/08-IP-Register-app/README.md

 ## IP-Registration App

-The concept is, to create a signup and login, once you loggined in, it must show all the login history as well as the IP address.
+The concept is, to create a signup and login, once you are logged in, it must show all the login history as well as the IP address.

 ## Hand Sketch